Bee-friendly gardening: what you need to know

 Whether you have a small patio, or a large garden, growing flowers is an effective way to help Britain's bees and other pollinating insects, such as hoverflies.

 Like us, bees need food, water and shelter.
-They love plants which are rich in nectar and pollen.
+They love plants which are rich in nectar and pollen, and need them all year round, not just in summer.
 Nectar contains sugar for energy, while pollen contains protein and oils – forming a balanced diet.

 Surprisingly, research shows that urban gardens, streets and parks are as important for helping bees and other pollinators as the countryside is – because they tend to have a bigger choice of plants for bees to visit all year round.

 10 easy ways to help bees in your garden

 What could be lovelier than a garden buzzing with insect life, colour and fragrance all year?